MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 ### External

-Link to an external website, using asote aressin
+Link to an external website, using absolute adressing

 ``` html
 <a href="https://mrfriendcs.github.io/">N5 CS Help</a>